ideaplexus/wprtc-real-time-video-for-wp/readme.txt

 Donate link: http://www.codingofficehours.com/coh/#/teacher/23
 Tags: webrtc, video, video chat, webcam
 Requires at least: 3.9
-Tested up to: 4.0
+Tested up to: 4.2.1
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WebRTC for WordPress allows you to easily create a video chat room utilizing webRTC, and is supported by most modern browsers.
+WebRTC for WordPress allows you to easily create a video chat room utilizing webRTC, and is supported by most latest versions of modern browsers.

 == Description ==

+__v2__ is coming..
+It will include a better webRTC library powering the video chat(s), which should allow for better cross-browser compatibility, and less issuees.

-WebRTC or Web Real Time Communication is an open project that enables browsers with RTC capabilities to connect with video, audio, and even screen sharing.
+WebRTC or Web Real Time Communication is an open project that enables browsers with RTC capabilities to connect with video, audio, and screen sharing.

-Install the plugin and use the simple shortcode `[wpRTC room_name="room"]` to create multiple video chat rooms for users to interact with each other.
+Install the plugin and use the simple shortcode `[wpRTC room_name="room"]` to create multiple rooms for users to interact with each other using video.

 [Documentation](http://roysivan.com/wp-webrtc) available, please check it for shortcode use, and wpRTC Pro version tips.

 == Installation ==